percwg/perc-wg/private-media-framework/draft-ietf-perc-private-media-framework.md

 Selective Forwarding Middlebox RTP topologies [@RFC7667] per the constraints defined by the PERC system, which includes, but not limited to, having no access to RTP media unencrypted and having limits on what RTP header field it can alter.
-This header fields that may be modified by a Media Distributor are enumerated in Section 4 of the Double cryptographic transform specification [@!I-D.ietf-perc-double] and chosen with respect to utility and the security considerations outlined in this
+The header fields that may be modified by a Media Distributor are enumerated in Section 4 of the Double cryptographic transform specification [@!I-D.ietf-perc-double] and chosen with respect to utility and the security considerations outlined in this